kztera/git-github-study/README.md

 ### II.2.3.
 Setup SSH Key (Optional)

+SSH key is a way to authenticate yourself to Github without using your username and password.
+It's more secure than using username and password.
+You can use SSH key to push to a repo.

+#### II.2.3.1.
+Generate SSH Key

 ### II.2.4.
 Create a Repo

 You can create a new repository on GitHub in two ways: you can create a new repository from scratch, or you can create a new repository by importing an existing project.

 #### II.2.4.1.
 Create a new repository from scratch

 First, you need to login to your Github account.
-Then, click the `+` button on the top right corner of the page, and select `New repository`.
+Then, click the `New` button on the top right corner of the page Reopositories.

 ![create-repo](img/github-create-repo.png)